-7. The Minimal Bayesian Network is the KMSS
+1.7 When the Minimal Bayesian Network is the KMSS

 In this section we will discuss the case in which there is exactly one minimal Bayesian network which is also the minimal description.
-This means that there are no other regularities and no other independencies than the conditional independencies the model represents.
+This means that there are no other regularities and no other independencies than the conditional independencies represented by the model.
 The DAG is then the KMSS and minimally represents all regularities.
 It is also faithful.

-A Bayesian network decomposes the description of a joint distribution into a list of CPDs.
-We assume in this section that the description is unique and minimal.
+The minimal Bayesian network decomposes the description of a joint distribution into a list of CPDs.
 This means that the minimal description of the system is a concatenation of descriptions, namely the description of the individual CPDs.
 In other words, we have found a unique and minimal decomposition of the model.
 This brings us to modularity and manipulability.
 We have discovered that the minimal description is a concatenation of unrelated components.
 The CPDs are independent; the concatenation of their descriptions cannot be compressed.
 Then, among all possible explanations, the simplest is that each CPD corresponds to an independent part of reality.
 Thus, following Occam's Razor, modularity is the most likely hypothesis about the system under study.
 The correctness of Occam's razor cannot be proven, the principle must be interpreted as the most effective strategy for deciding among competing explanations (Grünwald, 1998).
 Modularity of the minimal Bayesian network must be regarded as the top-ranked hypothesis, which can be verified with background knowledge or experiments with interventions.
-Thus, the three conditions for causal inference are valid (Section 3.5): minimality and faithfulness are fulfilled, and the Causal Markov Condition follows from modularity.
-We argue that description minimality can be linked to causality through modularity.
+Thus, the three conditions for causal inference are valid (Section 1.3.5): minimality and faithfulness are fulfilled, and the Causal Markov Condition follows from modularity.
+Description minimality is linked to causality through modularity.